History of NROTC

 History of Jacksonville University NROTC

 On 23 September 1971, the first NROTC Unit in the state of Florida was formally dedicated during ceremonies at Jacksonville University.
-Jacksonville University is one of four Florida universities among sixty-three colleges and universities in the United States which offer NROTC training.
+Jacksonville University is one of four Florida universities among seventy-seven colleges and universities in the United States which offer NROTC training.
 The Jacksonville NROTC Unit has commissioned Navy Ensigns and Marine Corps Second Lieutenants for service in a wide variety of warfare disciplines, including surface warfare, submarine warfare, naval aviation, nursing, nuclear power and Marine Corps occupational specialties.

 - To develop midshipmen morally, mentally and physically and to imbue them with the highest ideals of duty, honor and loyalty in order to commission college graduates as officers.